alexmitchell03/peter-alert/README.md

-Program to have Peter Alert you.
+Program to have Peter Griffin alert you.